CardStreams/cardstreams-js-sdk/README.md

 Lifestreams JS SDK
 =========

-JavaScript HTTP Wrapper provides a set of methods to interact with Lifestreams API in a browser context.
+JavaScript SDK provides set of methods and properties to store, manage and retrieve cards in an activity stream/timeline via Lifestreams Technologies Corporation's RESTful API.

 Prerequisites
 -------------